-The institutional analysis and development (IAD) framework is used in this three-year project.
+The institutional analysis and development (IAD) framework was used in this three-year project.
 IAD focuses on the action situation when local users create policy when managing natural resources.
-The source materials are court rulings, tax records, legal investigations, and early modern descriptions of Sami culture.
+The source materials were court rulings, tax records, legal investigations, and early modern descriptions of Sami culture.

-The main study area is Lule lappmark.
+The main study area was Lule lappmark.
 Changes faced by early modern Sami communities put groups of Sami on different economic trajectories, primarily due to differences in their resource use.
-By focusing on how early modern institutions for governance developed over two centuries, the project will contribute to a better understanding of how natural resource management is connected to property rights, and how property rights were negotiated in a self-governing context.
+By focusing on how early modern institutions for governance developed over two centuries, the project contributes to a better understanding of how natural resource management is connected to property rights, and how property rights were negotiated in a self-governing context.